Large U.S. Bank

 Building on the success of its initial deployment, the bank is expanding its use of Isora GRC to deepen cybersecurity governance and risk management efforts across the organization.
 Current initiatives include rolling out self-assessments to additional business units and subsidiaries, conducting follow-up assessments to measure improvements in cybersecurity maturity, and working directly with individual departments to develop targeted risk management plans.

 The bank is also launching asset-based assessments against critical applications to strengthen visibility into system-level risks and control effectiveness.
-In parallel, the team is leveraging Isora to manage its Third-Party Security Risk Management (TPSRM) program—centralizing vendor assessments, tracking external risks, and ensuring that third-party relationships meet internal cybersecurity standards.
+In parallel, the team is leveraging Isora to manage its Third-Party Security Risk Management (TPSRM) program, centralizing vendor assessments, tracking external risks, and ensuring that third-party relationships meet internal cybersecurity standards and GLBA requirements.

 With a centralized, flexible platform supporting both internal and third-party risk activities, the bank is building a sustainable, scalable cybersecurity risk management program aligned to evolving regulatory expectations and operational resilience goals.